-ReAct & ActionAid established the Income-Generating Activities Project as of 2018 to support the operational costs of the centres and incentives for caregivers.
-The income-generating activities are: chicken rearing, farm inputs and bee-keeping.
+Re&Act & ActionAid established the Income-Generating Activities Project as of 2018 to support the operational costs of the centres, to motivate and create incentives for caregivers.
+The income-generating activities were: chicken rearing, farming and bee-keeping.

 For more information on ActionAid Malawi, click here.